Jul 12, 2022 | 12 min read

 • The expense to find a potential customer based on your marketing strategy

-• Pressure washing insurance and licensing costs
+• Pressure washing insurance and pressure washing license costs

 Next, consider the rate you will charge for each service.
 Estimate the number of service calls you can realistically respond to in a given time period and determine the total revenue.
 To calculate the profitability potential, subtract your expenditures from your anticipated revenues.
 This important exercise will highlight the number of customers needed to be profitable and even areas where expenses could be reduced.